Keerthan10G/Online_Shopping/README.md

 -> As both bar graph as a clear picture that the females and males are been purchasing in offline and online but women are purchasing more.
-Woman’s are perfering to by daily use category products in offline then online.
+Woman’s are perfering to by daily use category products in offline then online According to the Category of products are sold.
 <h3>Online_Spend and Offline spend</h3>
 <table border="3">
   <th>Gender</th>